Create a payment mandate

 }

-The resource_token is the token you need to use in the subsequent calls made to authorise the newly created mandate.
+The resource_token is a token you need to use in the subsequent calls made to authorise the newly created mandate.
 This token is short-lived (15 minutes) and it can be safely shared with a frontend channel.

 Error handling